0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 1. Change the cool down time to 120 sec

 ### CodeDeploy

+So many words to just reach this "simple" point in space.
+The place that all just works, you know, like magic, and can be done in minutes.
+Yea right ;).

+The CodeDeploy section will have a list of all the "Apps", lets put them in big air quotes here, this has nothign to do with an app, becasue that would imply some sorth of automation.
+An app is jsut a colelction of configurations that will be executed

 1. Go to the CodeDeploy section
 1. Create a new app